kflu/instant/README.md

 Instant Notification
 ====

+** NOTE: this API is switched to use a HTTP based rather than TCP based protocol.
+Document to be updated soon.**

 `instant-notification` is a service that helps local applications to send channel-based notification.
 Currently it can send notification to Slack.
 In order to use this program, you need a Slack team, set up a [bot][1], and obtain